TylerLubeck/HalliganHelper-Bugs/README.md

    template for reporting issues.
 While many fields are optional, we ask that you provide as much information as you can.

+### Request For Comments (RFCs)

+If we have ideas for features, but aren't sure of certain UX details or if the feature would be well-received at all, we'll create issues and tag them with `RFC`.
+Please feel free to contribute to the discussion here, and we'll use it to inform our decisions.

 ### Bugs You Should Submit